-RingCentral provides a dedicated dial-in audio conference phone number and gives each user their own unique host or participant code, allowing for multiple users to have simultaneous conference calls without interference.
+RingCentral provides a dedicated dial-in audio conference call phone number and gives each user their own unique host or participant code, allowing for multiple users to have simultaneous conference calls without interference.

 RingCentral users and nonusers can join a call of up to 1,000 participants.
 These conference calls are primarily designed for spontaneous calls as opposed to scheduled conference calls (though a scheduling option is available.)

 One-click access from a text message containing the invite link prevents attendees from needing to enter an access code.
 Attendees can also join via email invitations, via local and international number dial-in, using the “call me” feature, and on both desktop computer and mobile devices.

 Host controls include call recording, muting or blocking participants, the ability to flip the call to another device, and more.

 The Vonage Conference Bridge allows for audio-only conference calls of up to 30 participants.
 Those outside the organization can join a Vonage call by dialing the direct inward dial (DID) number and entering the password/PIN number.